Establish a data modernization team

 Successful data modernization planning and execution is dependent on coordination, dedication, preparation and communication.

 To be effective in addressing data modernization needs, it is critical for public health agencies to create a team that can contribute and guide the health department through the process.
 Members may include executive sponsors, program leaders, information technology specialists, professional informatics scientists, clinical informatics specialists and epidemiologists.
-The team must support implementation by identifying training needs and data sets, facilitating department-wide shared services (i.e., technology solutions that exist across the entire health department rather than being program-specific) and championing cross-department collaboration and
+The team must support implementation by identifying training needs and data sets, facilitating department-wide shared services (i.e., technology solutions that exist across the entire health department rather than being program-specific) and championing cross-department collaboration and sharing among programs.

 The data modernization team should include an executive sponsor (sometimes called project sponsor) to ensure that data modernization goals are aligned with overall health department strategy.
 Additionally, the sponsor is responsible for garnering support from other senior leadership and providing ongoing direction as the data modernization work unfolds.
 Executive sponsorship is a critical factor for project success.
 Ideally, an executive sponsor should hold a managerial position.The size and composition of each data modernization team will differ based upon the needs of each health department, but the responsibilities will be similar: